wooline/react-coat/docs/en.md

 Two points have been emphasized before:

-- Module can subscribe to actions from other modules and cooperate to update its own ModuleState.
+- Module can listen to actions from other modules and cooperate to update its own ModuleState.
 - Module can only update its own ModuleState node, but it can read the entire Store.

 Also note the statement：await this.dispatch(this.action.searchList())：

 - It's understandable that dispatch dispatches an action called searchList, but why can we still have awiat before?
 Is dispatch action asynchronous?

   Answer: The dispatch dispatch action itself is synchronous.
 We talked about the concept of ActionHandler before.
-When an action is dispatch, there may be a group of reducers or effects subscribe to it simultaneously.
+When an action is dispatch, there may be a group of reducers or effects listening to it simultaneously.
 Reducers are synchronous, but effects may be asynchronous.
-If you want to wait for all the concurrent subscriber to be completed, you can use await here.
+If you want to wait for all the concurrent listening to be completed, you can use await here.
 Otherwise, you can not use await.

 ### View、Component